virangp21/RPA-ExceptionLogging/README.md

 This LogException workflow will log these details.

--File Exception Occurred in : There is no way to get this value dynamically so you have to pass this in as string when calling this workflow.
+	-	File Exception Occurred in : There is no way to get this value dynamically so you have to pass this in as string when calling this workflow.
--Exception Message : It is very important to log this details to identify what  has caused the exception.
+	-	Exception Message : It is very important to log this details to identify what  has caused the exception.
 Workflow checks if in_ExceptionMessage parameter is passed.
 If so it logs that otherwise it logs message from in_Exception object.
--Exception caused by Method / Reflected Method : This is useful to find out which step within a large/complex workflow is causing the issue.
+	-	Exception caused by Method / Reflected Method : This is useful to find out which step within a large/complex workflow is causing the issue.
 This doesn't give exact activity name but gives information about underlying method that is failing and that is very helpful in pinpointing error.
--Exception StackTrace : There is an optional boolean parameter to indicate  if stack trace logging is required.
+	-	Exception StackTrace : There is an optional boolean parameter to indicate  if stack trace logging is required.
--Inner Exception Message : This becomes useful when exception is caused by method call up the chain.
+	-	Inner Exception Message : This becomes useful when exception is caused by method call up the chain.